 It should also be noted that FPL's capacity need may occur prior to the plant's estimated June 2012 in-service date.
 FPL calculated the June 2012 need for the plant as a result of its planning process for its 2006 TYSP.
-As discussed in FPL's recent West County need determination proceeding, FPL increased its load forecast subsequent to its 2006 TYSP planning process.
-As a result, FPL may need the plant's capacity sooner than the estimated June 2012 inservice date.
+As discussed in FPL's recent need determination proceeding, FPL increased its load forecast subsequent to its 2006 TYSP planning process.
+As a result, FPL may need the plant's capacity sooner than the estimated June 2012 in-service date.
 This gives FPL more incentive to accelerate construction if possible, and to remain on schedule at the very least.

 Staff believes that removing the administrative hurdle of an RFP will provide FPL with the opportunity to stay on schedule to meet a June 2012 in-service date.
 An RFP would be a valid tool for obtaining information on the availability and cost of capacity alternatives to FPL's proposed coal unit.
 The usefulness of this information, however, must be balanced against the benefits of keeping FPL on schedule to meet the 2012 in-service date of its proposed plant.
 Staff believes that in this case, the interests of FPL's customers and the public welfare will best be served by granting FPL's request for an exemption from the RFP requirement.
 Staff cautions FPL that an exemption will not relieve the company's burden of proof that construction of the proposed unit is the appropriate action.
 FPL will be required to provide the Commission sufficient evidence on the proposed unit's cost-effectiveness in a future need determination proceeding.
-Interested persons with proper standing may also intervene and propose alternatives to the proposed unit.